pxlvzn/fontsizeconverter/README.md

-Font Size Conversion Tool
+Font Unit Conversion Tool
 ===========================

-Tool for converting font sizes from one unit type to another.
+Tool for converting font sizes from one unit to another.

-Unit types include: px, pt, em and %
+Units include: px, pt, em and %

 NOTES:

 1.)
-PX to EM, % and EM, %  to PX conversions use a baseline font size of 16px.
-As this is the default font size of most browsers.
+Pixel unit conversions use a baseline font size of 16px; as this is the default font size of most browsers.
+This will be adjustable in futre versions.

 2.)
 Round up ONLY when the remainder at the first decimel place is 5 or greater.